AnBui2004/Vectras-VM-Android/README.md

 - Added warning dialog if your device does not support 64bit.
 - AUTO SETUP will directly install qemu instead of spending extra time downloading bootstrap file.
 - Added VNC screen open button.
+- Fixed keyboard not showing up in VNC activity.